MrymZakani/ADA/README.md

 # Research questions
--Where are the products we consume in our everydaylife coming from?
+- Where are the products we consume in our everydaylife coming from?
--Which country has the monopole of exportation in Europe and worldwide?
+- Which country has the monopole of exportation in Europe and worldwide?
--Which country depends the most on importation of products?
+- Which country depends the most on importation of products?
--Which country produces the most primary resources (ground ingredients)?
+- Which country produces the most primary resources (ground ingredients)?
--Which country manufacture most products?
+- Which country manufacture most products?

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.